osho81/car-rental-exchange-service/README.md

 ## Part of Car Rental Application

 ### Description
-API-gateway for the Car Rental system.
+Rate exchange microservice for the Car Rental system.

 ##### It is the gateway app of a wider car rental service project, which consists of:
 - This rate exchange microservice